everest-engineering/lhotse-storage/README.md

 #### Spring boot beans
 Exposes the spring bean `FileService` for consumers

+### NOTE:
+We use `@EnableMongoRepositories` annotation to let spring configure repository beans.
+In your application you have to explicitly use the same annotation to specify the repository packages to scan for repository beans.

 #### Configuring Mongo GridFS
 Set the application property
 ```